mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/README.md

 ## Continuous Delivery

 ## Unit Test
 I was directly trying to do the unit test but it was going all wrong in the testing, the system was not identifying most of the faces of the same person from different angles.
 After doing some reading, I realized I should do a [basic test](https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/src/unittest/python/Basicstest.py) to see what was going wrong.
-So, the basic test was giving me a higher True Value and I realized I should start from scratch here must be an error in my environment since I tried all possible ways to fix it.
+So, the basic test was giving me a higher True Value and I realized I should start from scratch there must be an error in my environment since I tried all possible ways to fix it.
 For the test, I used images of different people but got Better results with the Images of Elon Musk.
 Because the good quality images of him in JPG/PNG format were freely available online. once I got a lower True value in the basic test then my unit tests were also working well.

 <img src="https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/Work%20process/Train.png" width="400" height="300">      <img src="https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/Work%20process/test.png" width="400" height="300">

 Secondly, I used [Unittest](https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/src/unittest/python/projectunittest.py) to make sure everything was working fine.
 My way of doing that was pretty simple.

-**1. Setting Up for Testing:** First I set up my testing environment using the setUp function.
+**1. Setting Up for Testing:** First I set up my testing environment using the setup function.
 This function added a photo of a person I knew (let's call them 'Test Person') to a list, getting everything ready for my tests.

 **2. Checked Attendance Marking:** Next, I wanted to ensure that my attendance marking was working.
 In the test_markattendance function, I took a picture (like using a webcam), marked the attendance for 'Test Person', and then checked the ['Attendance.csv'](https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/Work%20process/Attendance.csv) file.
 I verified that the file had two lines - one for the file header and one for the marked attendance of my known person.